kwban/badminton-db/README.md

 | Errors          | Indicates the type of error in a video segment that causes the annotator to be unable to annotate.                                                                                                                          |
 | Camera          | Describes the viewpoint of the camera that captures the match.                                                                                                                                                              |
 | Service-Receive | Describes the location of players and the beginning server and receiver on the court. <br> Eg: T1P1S: T2P1R means Team 1 Player 1 serves at the top of the court while Team 2 Player 1 receives at the bottom of the court. |

+For current 9 videos, T1 is refering to Ginting while T2 is refering to Momota.

 #### JSON